coolcut/2020.fruechtl.me/journal/introducing-photon-11ty.md

 At some point, I started to sketch some ideas with my girlfriend.
 These ideas vastly extend the scope of the current version of `Photon 11ty` but they were enough to push me over the edge.

 ## Where it is at

 I started with some design in [Figma](https://www.figma.com/file/n2Tcy7ZATLsSFxmTvFvg7l/Exploration?node-id=80%3A54).
-It basically was all about building a grid of photos and deciding what makes the cut and gets into a very simple MVP.
+It was all about building a grid of photos and deciding what makes the cut and gets into a very simple MVP.

-After some initial direction, I quickly boiled the visual design down to a bare minimum and tried to follow the basic idea of showing squares as an overview and going basically full-screen for every single view.
+After some initial direction, I quickly boiled the visual design down to a bare minimum and tried to follow the basic idea of showing squares as an overview and going full-screen for every single view.

 From that point going forward I started moving things into code.
 I quickly build my foundation with `11ty` and focused to build the simple design in a basic and responsive manner.